-If a complainant commences legal action against Charing Primary School in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.
+If a complainant commences legal action against one of our schools in relation to their complaint, we will consider whether to suspend the complaints procedure until those legal proceedings have concluded.

 Complaints about services provided by other providers who use school premises or facilities should be directed to the provider concerned.
+The service provider concerned must ensure they inform the Head of Compliance, Data Protection and Administration at Aquila Trust of any such complaint as soon as possible.